Get the Tap app

 Linkedin logo

-Harnessing a wealth of security strategies, Fintechs and Banks employ several safeguarding measures to protect your hard-earned money.
+Harnessing a wealth of security strategies, fintechs and banks employ several safeguarding measures to protect your hard-earned money.
 But, as one might expect, fraudsters continually strive to discover ways to exploit these protections.

 Stolen card schemes

 The initial phase of this deception involves a criminal acquiring credit or debit card details.
-Such information could either be procured during genuine organization's data breaches or through responding to deceitful texts or emails, which is widely known as phishing or smishing.
+Such information could either be procured during genuine organisation data breaches or through responding to deceitful texts or emails, which is widely known as phishing or smishing.
 These messages often pose as credible businesses.
 In certain cases, they could even resort to physically stealing your card.

 There are some preventive measures you can take to safeguard your personal and financial data: